One of the best Spring Break trips in the US I can think of is the Epcot Flower and Garden Festival at Disney World.

 If you can swing it financially, I recommend booking one of the hotels near Epcot.
 This will cut down on your commute to Epcot, giving you more time at the park.

-The 3 hotels closest to Epcot are the Caribbean Beach Resort, Yacht Club Resort, and Beach Club Resort.
+The 3 hotels closest to Epcot are the BoardWalk Inn, Yacht Club Resort, and Beach Club Resort.

 All are excellent resorts, though my pick goes to the Yacht Club Resort or Beach Club Resort, as they have a sand-bottom pool that is quite refreshing to lounge in on a hot afternoon.